BryanGrandon/Basic-Project/README.md

 ## Fibonacci.

-In mathematics, the Fibonacci sequence is an infinite series of natural numbers that starts with a 0 and a 1 and continues adding numbers that are the sum of the two previous numbers.
+Create a function that shows us the fibonacci sequence which is a mathematical series in which each number is the sum of the two previous ones: 0, 1, 1, 1, 2, 3, 3, 5, 8, 13, 21, 34, ... and so on.

 [![JS](/assets/svg/js.svg)](/javascript/08-fibonacci.js)